Haile, Cumbria: Occupations

-When discussing the occupations of Haile's population, through time it highlights the changes in living during the 130-year period between 1881 and 2011.
-In 1881 the majority of jobs were in the agricultural sector, having a total of around 70 people out of 266 people in work.
-There was a high number of unknown occupations for women, which could be because of a lack of information to record these statistics or because their occupations were illegal.
+In 1881 the majority of jobs in Haile were in the agricultural sector, having a total of around 70 people out of 266 people in work.
+There was a high number of unknown occupations for women.
 Also, during this time the majority of workers were male with 183/266 out of the total workforce.
 However, comparing the occupations to the 2011 census shows the change in equality in terms of the number of people working, with 164 males and 161 female.
 The jobs have also shifted from the agricultural sector to the professional and public sector.
 In 1881, Haile only had 3 people who were known professionals, compared to 108 in 2011.
-Therefore, in terms of occupations Haile has followed a similar trend to the rest of Britain.

-Village Hall

-"In 1879 work commenced on a new Haile and Wilton School, which opened in the following year and provided education for the children of the parish until it closed in 1955.
-The building was then maintained by Haile Church until 1974 when it was transferred to an independent charity and established as Haile Village Hall.
-It was enlarged and refurbished between 1999 and 2000".

 Housing

 The total numbers of houses follows a similar trend to the population of Haile, increasing to 59 households in 1931, then declining to 49 in 1961.
 Due to different defining boundaries according to the Neighborhood statistics in 2011 there were 259 households.
 In 1921 there was on average 6 rooms per house, whereas in 2011 there were on average 8-9 rooms per household.
-This shows that household spaces have increased and people have more rooms in their houses than they once did.

 The accommodations of Haile in 2011 were mostly detached whole houses or bungalows, having a total of 170 houses out of 259.
 41 houses were semi-detached whole houses or bungalows, and 46 were terraced whole houses, flats or bungalows.
-This is similar to the rest of Britain.

-The quality of living and housing in Haile is high, compared to England and Cumbria.
 Only 0.8% of households are overcrowded based on a standard definition using the numbers of inhabitants and rooms.
 Vacant housing is slightly higher than the national average, but only 2% have a lack of central heating whereas in England as a whole it is 2.7%.
-The graph shows that Haile's quality of housing is better than the rest of Cumbria on average.